tigerhawkvok/col-data-extractor/README.md

 ### `concat_data.py`

 This function will search your directory for all valid filetypes (`xprs`, `csv`, and `tsv`) not created by the application itself and return a single CSV file with the columns side-by-side.

+#### Features

+- Map a column header automatically based on files found
+- Crawls a directory either recursively or shallowly, verifying the file list at runtime

 To run it, run